Julia04-rub/alu-shell/io_redirections_and_filters/README.md

-this is my first readme for this project
+this is my first readme of my project